 Transition vesicles –

 These are small drop-like structures about 400 angstroms – 800 angstroms in diameter.
 These are associated with the convex forming face of Golgi cisternae and lie next to the smooth endoplasmic reticulum developed from the cisternae of Endoplasmic Reticulum and fuse to form Golgi cisternae.
-This region represents the zone of exclusion, a region of transition from the endoplasmic reticulum to the Golgi cisternae.
+This region represents the zone of exclusion, an area of transition from the endoplasmic reticulum to the Golgi cisternae.

 Secretory vesicles –

-These are present on the side and on the maturing face of the Golgi.
+These are present on the side and the maturing face of the Golgi.
 These are pinched off from the trans face of Golgi cisternae.
-These contain secretory products of Golgi and are finally converted into zymogen granules or lysosomes.
+These contain Golgi secretory products and are finally converted into zymogen granules or lysosomes.

 Coated vesicles –

 In some cell types, the secretory vesicles are coated with a history layer of protein clathrin.
-These are called coated vesicles.
-These are associated with the secretion of highly specialized cellular products.
+These are called coated vesicles, and they are associated with the Secretion of highly specialized cellular products.

 Golgi vacuoles –

-These are large rounded presents on the maturing face of the Golgi.
-These are created either by the expanded cisternae or by the fusion of secretory vesicles.
+These are large, rounded presents on the maturing face of the Golgi.
+These are created by the expanded cisternae or by the fusion of secretory vesicles.
 The vacuoles are filled with some amorphous or granular substance.

 Polarity and membrane flow in Golgi –